Cone Calculator for Volume, Surface Area, Slant Height, Radius, and Height

 Yes.
 Computation is entirely client-side; nothing is uploaded.

-Can I change units, decimals, or π?
+Can I change units, decimal places, or pi?

 Yes.
 Choose a length unit, set decimal places, and pick a π approximation (native precision, 22/7, etc.).